Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

+It is a difficult problem to recover from equation (\ref{MNS_C^n}) the Laplace transform of the random variable $\Xi_{\Psi,\tau} f$.
+In fact, we can only infer a few properties of its distribution, such as the fact that it is not Gaussian and the dependence in the temperature $\tau$.

+\begin{theorem} For any shape $\Psi\in\F$ and any $\tau>0$, the random process $\Xi_{\Psi,\tau} $ which arise from the limit of a modified Ensemble at the critical scale $\delta=\alpha$ is not Gaussian. \end{theorem}

-Unfortunately, it seems very difficult to recover from equation (\ref{MNS_C^n}) the Laplace transform of~$\Xi_{\Psi,\tau} f$, or to say much about its distribution.
-However, we can prove that, provided there exists $n>2$ such that $\B^n_\Psi \neq 0$, the random process $\Xi_{\Psi,\tau} $ is not Gaussian; see proposition~\ref{thm:Gaussian} and (\ref{B}).
-This condition is very general, but somewhat surprisingly it does not apply to the MNS ensemble.
-In fact we have the following result.
+The proof of theorem \ref{thm:Normal} is rather complicated and divided into two parts.
+First, we show that, if there exists $n>2$ such that $\B^n_\Psi \neq 0$, then the random process $\Xi_{\Psi,\tau} $ is not Gaussian; see proposition~\ref{thm:Gaussian} below.
+Surprisingly, this condition is satisfied by all modified GUEs, except the MNS Ensemble.